6063-sm11358/FinalProject/README.md

 ▶️▶️ ***Finalized Proposal:***

-I've finalized to pursue my third proposal for this project: an Arduino & p5.js-based music visualizer.
-To provide a refresher, the idea involves using *Fast Fourier Transforms (FFTs)* to segregate frequencies of a given music sample into lows, mids, and highs.
+I've finalized to pursue my third proposal for this project: **an Arduino & p5.js-based music visualizer.** To provide a refresher, the idea involves using *Fast Fourier Transforms (FFTs)* to segregate frequencies of a given music sample into lows, mids, and highs.
 I then aim to pass off this information over to Arduino, wherein different LEDs would light up depending on the music "bands", in order to simulate a physical sound pattern.

 This project encompasses both, virtual on-screen and physical computing interactivity aspects.
 Based on my current plans, I think the input interfaces would be both p5 and Arduino, and the same is true for output interfaces as well.
 The p5-based input would be the sound files, on-screen buttons to control the media player whereas the Arduino-based input would be a *potentiometer* and maybe a *button*, potentially (hehe).
 The p5-based output would consist of a sound visualizer and, obviously, music through the speakers, while the Arduino-based output would be the LEDs lighting up.

 ▶️▶️ ***Components To Be Utilized:***

 Just to gather everything up, I presently aim to include components like: Arduino, LEDs (haven't finalized how many though), potentiometer, and button (might/might not be more than 1).

+I'm thinking of using the potentiometer as a physical interface for controlling the volume of the music.
+I know there's a function called *setVolume()* as part of the *p5.Sound* library, so I could code a DOM-slider and have it change the volume, but the slider seek would be controlled using the potentiometer, and not the mouse.
+Similarly, for the button, I was thinking that I could have the play/pause functionality mapped to the button press; simulate a media player with physical interactions, maybe.

 ▶️▶️ ***External Library Usage:***